reflectoring/reflectoring.github.io/_posts/2017-12-04-guide-publishing-to-bintray-with-gradle.md

 The `user` and `key` are read from system properties so that you don't have to add them in your script for everyone to read.
 You can later pass those properties via command line.

-In the next line, we reference the `BintrayPublication` we defined earlier, thus giving the bintray plugin (almost) all the information it needs to publish our artifacts.
+In the next line, we reference the `mavenPublication` we defined earlier, thus giving the bintray plugin (almost) all the information it needs to publish our artifacts.

 In the `pkg` closure, we define some additional information for the Bintray "package".
 A package in Bintray is